 This location is part of the Jurassic World Heritage site, so hammering or digging into the cliffs is not permitted.
 It is an SSSI site.

 Over the years, there have been significant changes made to the Upper Oxford Clay of Furzy Cliffs, east of Weymouth’s main sea wall.
 Erosion here is prevalent and in May 2013, Weymouth Planning Committee was told by council officers that there was a 1:20 chance that further landslips from Furzy Cliff could sweep away parts of the Bowleaze Coveway road by 2063 and furthermore there was a 1:20 chance that cliff falls could undermine some homes by 2113.
-As a result, Furzy Cliff has accommodated significant developments, which include a car park, cafe, small residential and non-residential properties and notably, a coastal defence, which stretches along the Oxford Clay cliff face for some metres.
+As a result, Furzy Cliff has now accommodated significant developments, which includes a car park, cafe, small residential and non-residential properties and notably, a coastal defence, which stretches along the Oxford Clay cliff face for some metres.
 The coastal defence built here now forms a short promenade, which has considerably reduced Furzy Cliff in both size and accessibility.
-Furzy Cliff was probably the most fossiliferous part of the Oxford Clay Formation found in Bowleaze Cove.
+Furzy Cliff at Bowleaze Cove was once the most fossiliferous part of the Oxford Clay Formation and the best vertebrate site in the UK.

-However, it is still a fossiliferous site, especially after significant rainfall, although the shales and clays are now much degraded.
-There can be a plentiful supply of large, complete Gryphaea dilatata and many fragments, bearing testimony to the slippage of the clay.
-Also revealed are a large number of other bivalves, such as Modiolus biparticus, Pleuromya aiduini and others and gasropod Bourguetia saemanni.
+However, it is still a fossiliferous site, especially after significant rainfall, although the shales and clays are much degraded.
+There can complete Gryphaea dilatata and many fragments, bearing testimony to the slippage of the clay.
+Also revealed are a number of other bivalves, such as Modiolus biparticus, Pleuromya aiduini and others and the gastropod, Bourguetia saemanni.